Skip to Content

 Orangutan holds onto a tree in the Gunung Leuser National Park near Bukit Lawang.

-Local tour agencies organise orangutan treks on the edge of the Gunung Leuser National Park, where rehabilitated semi-wild orangutans roam freely in the jungle.
+Local tour agencies organise orangutan treks into the Gunung Leuser National Park, where rehabilitated semi-wild orangutans roam freely in the jungle.

-The staff monitor the orangutan’s feeding and mating patterns, intervening only when necessary for their survival.
+The rehabilitation staff monitor the orangutan’s feeding and mating patterns, intervening only when necessary for their survival.

 An orangutan sits on a green pole in the Gunung Leuser National Park in Bukit Lawang.